HE-Arc/webapp-server/files/python/README.md

 $ sudo sv reload uwsgi
 ```

-And open the browser, you should see the _It worked!_ message.
+And open the browser, you should see the _Congratulations!_ message.

 ### The Polls app